BrucesHobbies/sdrWeatherStn/README.md

     sudo make install
     cd ~

+## Step 3: Install matplotlib
+Matplotlib is used for plotting temperature and humidity:

+    sudo pip3 install matplotlib

-## Step 3: Download sdrWeatherStn software
+## Step 4: Download sdrWeatherStn software
-There is 2 python files: sdrWeatherStn.py and publishData.py.
+There are 3 python files.
 To get a copy of the source files type in the following git command assuming you have already installed git:

     git clone https://github.com/BrucesHobbies/sdrWeatherStn